Chapter 5 – Policy and Procedures on Gifts, Grants, and Contracts

 If equipment items purchased through existing grants are requested to be transferred, the project director must complete the Title Transfer of University Equipment Form posted on the Capital Assets Management website at https://cam.fo.uiowa.edu/content/forms-and-instructions.
 Final approval regarding equipment transfers will rest with the Business Office.

 Facilities and administrative (F&A) costs, formerly known as indirect costs, are real costs to the University that cannot be directly identified with and charged to a specific project.
 F&A costs include the costs of operating and maintaining buildings and grounds, equipment, and libraries, as well as administrative costs at the institutional, collegiate, and departmental levels.
-Since it is not practical to identify the F&A costs applicable to each specific project, these costs are grouped into pools and distributed to those activities of the University such as instruction and research in accordance with the requirements specified in the federal Office of Management and Budget Circular A-21, "Cost Principles for Educational Institutions."
+Since it is not practical to identify the F&A costs applicable to each specific project, these costs are grouped into pools and distributed to those activities of the University such as instruction and research in accordance with the requirements specified by the federal Office of Management and Budget (OMB) in 2 CFR 200.414.
 The end product of this cost distribution process is an F&A rate or series of F&A rates approved by the federal government as the basis for determining the amount of F&A costs chargeable to individual grant and contract awards.
 These costs are generally charged to all external grants and contracts unless the sponsor's written policy prohibits or limits such reimbursement.
 Additional information regarding charging F&A costs to grants and contracts is available at https://dsp.research.uiowa.edu/facilities-administrative-fa-costs.

-- The University of Iowa Foundation, the preferred channel for private gifts to The University of Iowa, may accept grants and grant agreements on behalf of The University of Iowa.
-The funds the Foundation receives for sponsored research will be transferred to University accounts on a timely basis as they are needed for use by the University faculty, staff, and students conducting the sponsored activities.
-Such funds are not to be expended directly from Foundation accounts, but rather must pass through University accounts.
-The University, and not the Foundation, will be responsible for accounting for and reporting on the expenditure of these funds, providing technical and other required reports to the sponsor, and adhering to all other terms and conditions of the award.
-Prior to their acceptance by the Foundation, all such awards including copies of letters of transmittal or agreement shall be reviewed by the Division of Sponsored Programs to determine their acceptability by the University.
+- The University of Iowa Center for Advancement, the preferred channel for private gifts to The University of Iowa, may accept grants and grant agreements on behalf of The University of Iowa.
+The funds that the UI Center for Advancement receives for sponsored research will be transferred to University accounts on a timely basis as they are needed for use by the University faculty, staff, and students conducting the sponsored activities.
+Such funds are not to be expended directly from UI Center for Advancement accounts, but rather must pass through University accounts.
+The University, and not the UI Center for Advancement, will be responsible for accounting for and reporting on the expenditure of these funds, providing technical and other required reports to the sponsor, and adhering to all other terms and conditions of the award.
+Prior to their acceptance by the UI Center for Advancement, all such awards including copies of letters of transmittal or agreement shall be reviewed by the Division of Sponsored Programs to determine their acceptability by the University.

 - Gifts and grants not requested through an application process.
 The checks for gifts and grants received directly by University units, together with the correspondence or copies of correspondence relating to the specific purposes or conditions of usage for the gift or grant, are forwarded to the Grant Accounting Office (gifts) or the Division of Sponsored Programs (grants).
 This provides information for establishing grant account numbers and administering the gift or grant according to the wishes of the donor.
 Checks that are not considered true gifts should not be deposited in gift accounts.
 Examples may include income received from miscellaneous sales and services that are more appropriately associated with other organized activities being conducted in University departments.